 Commissions are created using a photograph supplied (digitally) by you.
-Single portraits are typically 8x8 inch (20cm square), whilst double portraits are 12x9 inch (30.5 x 23cm) size.
-Portraits are painted in watercolour on a panel prepared with specialist watercolour ground.
-The panel is cradled pine and birch, coated with acid free gesso and watercolour ground medium.
+Single portraits are typically 8x8 inch (20cm square), whilst double portraits are 12x12 inch (30 x 30cm) size (or similar rectangular equivalent, depending on best composition).
+Portraits are painted in watercolour on Aquabord panel, which is a hardboard panel specially prepared for watercolour painting.
 Watercolour paint is applied in layers to build colour and depth.
 The final painting is spray varnished with satin archival varnish.
-The finished panel can be hung or displayed unframed (with 19mm depth edge), or an optional float frame can be purchased at an additional cost.
+The finished panel can be hung or displayed unframed, or an optional float frame can be purchased at an additional cost.

 Below is a synopsis of what you can expect from the commission process.
 You can also find out more in the FAQ section.